Edhem Bičakčić

-Edhem Bičakčić (3 May 1884 – 31 December 1941) was a Bosnian politician who became the only Mayor of Sarajevo to serve two nonconsecutive terms, first from 1928 to 1929, then again from 1935 to 1939.
-He was a close associate of Mehmed Spaho and a member of the Yugoslav Muslim Organization.
-Bičakčić died suddenly of a heart attack, aged 57.
+Edhem Bičakčić (3 May 1884 – 31 December 1941) was a Bosnian politician who served as the 9th mayor of Sarajevo from 1928 to 1929 and from 1935 to 1939.
+The only mayor of Sarajevo to serve two non-consecutive terms, he was a close associate of Mehmed Spaho and a member of the Yugoslav Muslim Organization.

 Early life and family

 Bičakčić was born on 3 May 1884 in Sarajevo, Austria-Hungary, in what is today Bosnia and Herzegovina, to a Bosniak merchant family.
 His paternal uncle Salih Bičakčić was an Ottoman statesman and one of the leaders of the resistance against the Austro-Hungarian Empire.
 For his involvement in the resistance, Edhem's uncle was tried before the court-martial of General Josip Filipović, and eventually acquitted due to lack of evidence.
 Following the acquittal, Salih returned to Sarajevo where he and his brother, Edhem's father, established several banks in Bosnia and Herzegovina.
 Young Edhem worked on the construction of a small hydropower plant in Hrid, near Sarajevo, on the banks of the Miljacka river.